smped/ngsReports/BiocTODO.md

 - [x] As mentioned earlier, you can reduce FastqcFile and FastqcFileList into a single class.
 This would avoid you the repitition of methods for both classes, otherwise use inheritance.
-    - As mentioned above, we disagree with this suggestion.
-The overheads in terms of methods are quite minimal and allow for simple construction of the `FastqcData` and `FastqcDataList` objects, which have distinct plotting methods (see revised vignette) and serve very different roles within the package.
-We also this would be less consistent with existing Bioc approaches
+    - As noted above, I have removed the `FastqcFileList` and set `FastqcFile` as a private helper class
 - [x] Group files where possible to reduce the number of files to maintain, such as helper functions
 - [x] I don't quite understand why you need to create a generic from the class name instead of a simple constructor function (FastqcFile).
     - Thanks for pointing this out.
 I'd misunderstood the normal approach for this...
 - [x] Why not use the established path generic rather than creating fileName?
     - We actually have used the path generic.
 The function `fileName` returns the name of the underlying Fastq file the report was generated from.
 We have changed the help page to clarify this.
-I've also removed this method from `FastqcFile` and `FastqcFileList` object classes to avoid confusion, leaving basename/path as the only options for obtaining information about the underlying FastQC report we are parsing.
 - [x] Create a coercion method instead of a class method to move from one class representation to another
 - [ ] Only set methods for classes that are your own and use the ANY class for